 The cavalry charge had been stopped cold as Kaede cut multiple lines across both shores, trapping over a thousand assault troops on drifting plates of ice.

-The frigid surface soon began to crumble.
+As she slashed the ice with more dissecting cuts, the frigid surface soon began to crumble.
 Frozen plates overturned and added to the chaos.
 Entire squads, platoons, even companies of horses and riders crashed and fell through the ice.
 Burdened by their heavy armor, men and beasts alike started to drown.

 With arrows flying all around and Lotharin bowman falling left and right to incoming fire, Kaede hardly noticed as a platoon of cavalry archers began focusing their shots on her.
 Their first arrows bounced off her wards, but the infused Dispels that followed cut through her Repulsion Field and -- one by one -- shattered her rotating spellshields.